 Keeping You and the Cast Safe During COVID-19

-Performances are limited to 50 audience members.
+Performances are limited to 200 audience members.
 Tickets will go fast!

-Audience members will be required to wear masks at the ticket booth, beer garden, and concession stands.
+Attendees will be required to wear masks at the ticket booth, beer garden, and concession stands.
 Once seated, patrons may remove their masks.

-Audience members will be placed 15 feet from performance spaces.
+Attendees will be placed 15 feet from performance spaces.

-Audience members will be required to distance their seating no fewer than six feet away from other patrons.
+Attendees will be required to distance their seating no fewer than six feet away from other patrons.

-Shakespeare Off The Square would not be possible without the generous support of the Tennessee Arts Commission.
+Shakespeare OFF the Square would not be possible without the generous support of the Tennessee Arts Commission.

 Reserve Your Tickets Today!